-Owner: An individual, firm, association, syndicate, partnership, or corporation having sufficient proprietary interest to submit an application for the development or use of land.
+Owner: An individual, firm, association, syndicate, partnership, or corporation having sufficient proprietary interest to apply for the development or use of land.

 PA DEP or DEP: The Pennsylvania Department of Environmental Protection.

 PA DOT or PennDOT: The Pennsylvania Department of Transportation.